jaredk2g/pulsar/docs/index.md

 }
 ```

 Lifecycle event listeners can be added to a model.
-The best place to do this is by defining the `initialize()` which will only be called once per program execution.
+The best place to do this is by defining the `initialize()` method, which will only be called once per program execution.

 - `creating()` - Executed before a model is inserted in the database
 - `created()` - Executed after a model is inserted in the database